Hugh Bourne: Camp meetings, Bourne's expulsion and the origins of Primitive Methodism

 After the Wesleyan authorities' reaction to the first three Camp Meetings, it was no surprise that, ten months after the Norton-in-the-Moors Camp, Bourne was expelled from the Wesleyan Methodists by the Burslem Quarterly Meeting.
 The reason given was non-attendance at Bible class but the real reason was explained by the Wesleyan superintendent who told Bourne that it was "because you have a tendency to set up other than the ordinary worship".
-(Ironically, this was the reason the Anglican Church of England gave for refusing to endorse John Wesley's mission in the mid eighteenth century).
+(Ironically, this was the reason the Anglican Church of England gave for refusing to endorse John Wesley's mission in the mid-18th century.)

 Unlike Rev. Joseph Cooke of east Lancashire, who had been expelled by the Conference of 1806, Bourne and his supporters had no doctrinal dispute with the Wesleyans.
 Thus, for the next couple of years, the societies sympathetic to Bourne (known as 'Camp Meeting Methodists') continued to remain part of the parent body but things changed in 1811.
+After the Ramsor Camp on 3 June 1810 when Mary Dunnell was one of the speakers, William Clowes was excluded from the Wesleyan Methodists and, in 1811, Bourne and his brother founded the first Chapel since his expulsion in Tunstall, Stoke-on-Trent.
+Bourne visited Derbyshire where Mary Dunnell was making good progress around Darley Moor, Osmanton, and Rodsley.
+Dunnell told him that she had a vision that William Allcock and William Clowes had lost their faith and Boutnes set off to see them.
+It is speculated that Dunnell invented the vision to leave herself in charge if what became known as "Mrs Dunnell's people".
+The Derbyshire followers were annoyed when Bourne revealed that Dunnell was a bigamist and she left, afterwards Bourne had to avoid the area.

-After the Ramsor Camp in 1810, William Clowes was excluded from the Wesleyan Methodists and, in 1811, Bourne and his brother founded the first Chapel since his expulsion in Tunstall, Stoke-on-Trent.
-Around that time Clowes, and his followers ('Clowesites'), issued an invitation to Bourne, and his supporters, to form a new organisation.
-In February 1812 the new body adopted the name 'Society of the Primitive Methodists', which is believed to refer to John Wesley's assertion that the early Methodists manifested the "Primitive" Christianity of the first century.
+Clowes, and his followers ('Clowesites'), issued an invitation to Bourne, and his supporters, to form a new organisation.
+In February 1812 the new body adopted the name 'Society of the Primitive Methodists', which is believed to refer to John Wesley's assertion that the early Methodists manifested the "Primitive" Christianity of the 1st century.
 The fledgling movement spread rapidly, first along the valley of the Trent.
 In 1819 the inaugural Primitive Methodist Conference was held at Nottingham (the site of a large Camp Meeting on Whit Sunday 1816 which had been attended by 12,000) and the second at Hull in 1820.